LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 ## Analysing the BEAST output

-First, we can open the *.log file in tracer to check if the MCMC has converged.
+First, we can open the `h3n2.log` file in tracer to check if the MCMC has converged.
 The ESS value should be above 200 for almost all values and especially for the posterior estimates.

 <figure class="image">